 If you're looking for a completely unexpected engagement ring, this modern pearl design is a worthy contender.
-It features a prominent saltwater pearl accented with a tiny diamond—just enough to add a hint of sparkle.
+It features a prominent saltwater pearl accented with a a single real diamond—just enough to add a hint of sparkle.
 Complete the set with the matching wedding band.

 MichelliaFineJewelry Akoya pearl engagement ring, from $720, Etsy

-Into Art Deco, bohemian style?
+Into Art Deco or bohemian style?
 Then this is the ring for you.
-A pale green peridot (one of the less common gemstones for non-diamond engagement rings) sits at the center of a unique yellow gold setting.
+A pale green peridot (one of the less common gemstones for diamond alternative engagement rings) sits at the center of a unique yellow gold setting.